NatLibFi/Annif-client/README.md

 [Annif](http://annif.org) REST API which can be used for automated subject indexing and classification of text documents.

+## Installation

+The easiest way to install is via pip:

+    pip3 install annif-client

 ## Dependencies

 The library depends on the [requests](http://docs.python-requests.org/en/master/#) module which is used for HTTP/REST access.
-The easiest way to install requests is via pip:

-    pip install requests

-or in some cases (e.g. Ubuntu systems with both Python 2 and 3):

-    pip3 install requests
+If you install this via pip, the dependencies will be handled automatically.

 ## How to use

 The client library comes with examples demonstrating its usage.
-You can invoke the example simply by running the [annif_client.py](annif_client.py) script.
+You can invoke the example by running the [annif_client.py](annif_client.py) script.

-You can install the annif_client module globally like this:

-    python3 setup.py install

-In your own code, you can then import the AnnifClient class like this:
+In your own code, you can use the AnnifClient class like this:

     from annif_client import AnnifClient